-A medical diagnosis is the process of determining which disease or condition explains a person’s symptoms and signs.
-The information required for a diagnosis is typically collected from a patients history and physical examination.
+A medical diagnosis is a process of determining which disease or condition explains a person’s symptoms and signs.
+The information required for a diagnosis is typically collected from a patient’s history and physical examination.
 Often, one or more diagnostic procedures, such as medical tests, are also done during the process.

 Diagnosis is a major component of the procedure of a doctor’s visit.
 From the point of view of statistics, the diagnostic procedure involves classification tests.

 Call now and we will schedule an appointment with one of our top doctors who will diagnose your condition and get you treated quickly.
 (214) 396-1306